| |

 and an old stone building of historic interest (but no plaque).

-It would be nice to take out just below, but access is poor.
+It would be nice to take out below the next rapid, but access is poor.

 - 5.7